FredHutch/tfcb_2023/homeworks/homework02/README.md

 tfcb_2023/homeworks/homework02/list.txt

-You can make the contents of those files whatever you want (hint: slide 10... what was the contents of the fake "jpg" file?)
+You can make the contents of those files whatever you want (hint: slide 9... )

+_Paste your SCRIPT here_